 3. Social Media Marketing

-Social media has become an essential part of most businesses’ digital marketing strategies over the past decade or so—and it’s easy to see why!
+Social media has become an essential part of most businesses’ digital marketing tactics over the past decade or so—and it’s easy to see why!
 Facebook, Twitter, Instagram: these platforms allow users to connect with friends and family in real time, making them perfect places for businesses looking to grow their customer base online by reaching new audiences who might not otherwise have heard about them before now!

 Advantages of Pull Marketing Strategies